marlaj/todoFrontEnd/README.md

 - Adding new tasks
 - Marking tasks as completed
 - Removing tasks completetly from your list
-- Viewing and managing task lists and completed task lists
+- Viewing and managing tasks lists and completed tasks lists
 - Responsive design for mobile and web platforms

 ## Technologies Used